Unexploded Ordnance (UXO) Survey and Risk Mitigation

 Organising and interpreting a UXO desk study

-The UXO risk assessment is achieved by reviewing all available information and data to identify any hazards that may be present and assess the potential risk of explosive ordnance.
-Detailed risk assessments are generally required for sites with a history of military usage.
+The UXO risk assessment is achieved by reviewing all available information and data, including records from national archives, to identify any hazards that may be present and assess the potential risk of explosive ordnance.
+A detailed UXO risk assessment is generally required for sites with a history of military usage.

 A UXO risk assessment will help to: